9 Top Podcast Recording Apps [Expert Picks]

 Features

-• Compatibility with All Operating Systems: Audacity is available in Linux, MacOS, and Windows.
+• Compatibility with All Operating Systems: Audacity is available in Linux, macOS, and Windows.

 • Plenty of Features for Free: You can enjoy its excellent recording and editing features without incurring any costs.